stefanocudini/PeliasLite/README.md

 # PeliasLite

-minimal standalone interface of Pelias geocoder
+Minimal Single Service Interface of Pelias Geocoder in Nodejs

 ## Use Cases